 Phone: 208-426-5721 | Fax: x6-4466 | Office: GAA 204

-Karen joined the College of Engineering in her current role in November of 2010.
-She provides grant strategy and writing support for all College of Engineering faculty, with a particular focus on supporting new and untenured faculty.
-She has helped faculty members to obtain funding from federal organizations such as the Department of Energy, the National Institutes for Health, the National Science Foundation, and NASA, as well as state funding and corporate funding as from Google and the W.M.
+Karen has helped faculty obtain funding from federal organizations such as the Department of Energy, the National Institutes of Health (NIH), the National Science Foundation (NSF), and NASA, as well as state funding and corporate funding as from Google and the W.M.
 Keck Foundation.
-In 2014, proposal development efforts helped to secure $10 million in NIH funding to launch an interdisciplinary Center of Biomedical Research Excellence in Matrix Biology.
+Her largest win was in supporting a 2014 $10 million NIH award that launched an interdisciplinary Center of Biomedical Research Excellence in Matrix Biology.
+She has also been instrumental in helping faculty secure NSF CAREER awards from 2015–2018.

 Karen brings more than fifteen years of corporate experience to this role, where as a writer and creative strategist consulting with a variety of Fortune 500 companies, she helped the teams she worked with produce proposals, design documents, and presentations that clearly described their ideas.
 She also ensured that those ideas were responsive to client needs, priorities, and desired performance outcomes.

 Karen has a master’s degree in Instructional Systems from Indiana University (it’s much like a degree from the college’s Organizational Performance and Workplace Learning Department), and a BA from Brown University in both art and English.
-She has served on the board of the non-profit Usful Glassworks (then Sustainable Futures), performs in community theater from time-to-time, and maintains an art portfolio at http://www.coroflot.com/kmarker
+She performs in community theater, plays guitar, and maintains an art portfolio at http://www.coroflot.com/kmarker